 Luke has been influenced by the work of Samuel Beckett, John Cage, Joseph Beuys, Morton Feldman, Peter Ablinger, Deleuze and Guattari, the Wandelweiser Group, Gertrude Stein, and others.
 Luke performs (and has performed) with various groups on no-input mixer, guitar, objects, and other various odds-and-ends including sinecure (Andy Young, Ben Levinson, Isaac Aronson), Variant State (Michael Rosenstein, Howard Martin, Jesse Collins, Chris Johnson), DogStar Orchestra (large ensemble of experimental musicians / festival of experimental music in LA), Ordinary Affects (experimental music ensemble; Morgan Evans-Weiler, Laura Cetilia, James Falzone), The Readers Chorus LA (a reading group led by Sara Roberts and Jordan Biren), and others.
 He has an M.F.A. in music composition from California Institute of the Arts, where he studied with Michael Pisaro, and a B.A. in English and Music from Colby College (magna cum laude, honors in music composition/theory).

-Having recently relocated from Los Angeles to Boston in the summer of 2016, Luke spends his time composing, performing, writing, and working as the grant writer for Monday Evening Concerts (Los Angeles, CA) and The Center for Advanced Musical Studies at Chosen Vale (Hanover, NH), in addition to being the operational assistant for Boston-based experimental music organization Non-Event (Boston, MA) and an associate producer at the Ojai Music Festival (Ojai, CA).
-He co-directs, with Aaron Foster Bresley, an experimental music festival in Boston (in collaboration with Non-Event and Washington Street Art Center): the co-incidence festival.
-Beginning in June 2017, he will produce 'vespers', a bi-weekly series of experimental music at Blue Bag Records in Cambridge.
+Having relocated from Los Angeles to Boston in the summer of 2016, Luke spends his time composing, performing, writing, reading, and working as an adjunct professor of music at Massasoit Community College and the grant writer for Monday Evening Concerts (Los Angeles, CA) and Fullerton Friends of Music (Fullerton, CA).
+Additionally, he works with Boston-based experimental music organization Non-Event (Boston, MA) and as an associate producer at the Ojai Music Festival (Ojai, CA).

 residues (FWD:rcrds) - January 8, 2016.